Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 > This will setup a new Linux container (LXC) with its own network and resources.
 > So you can say this will make a VM in a VM ;)

-wait till juju-gui is deployed (can take some time):
+wait till juju-gui is deployed and you see a public IP (can take some time):
 ```
 juju status
 ```
-copy&paste the ip here:
+copy&paste the IP here:
 ```
 sudo ./natgui.sh 10.0.3.x
 ```